IRCTC scam case: Delhi HC asks CBI to reply to Tejashwi Yadav's plea against charge framing order

-New Delhi, Jan 6 (PTI) The Delhi High Court on Tuesday sought response of the CBI on a plea by RJD leader Tejashwi Prasad Yadav challenging an order framing charges against him in the alleged IRCTC scam case.
+New Delhi, Jan 6 (PTI) The Delhi High Court on Tuesday sought response of the CBI on a plea by Rashtriya Janata Dal leader Tejashwi Prasad Yadav challenging an order framing charges against him in the alleged IRCTC scam case.

 Justice Swarana Kanta Sharma issued notice to the Central Bureau of Investigation (CBI) on Tejashwi's petition and stay application, and listed the matter for further hearing on January 14, when his father Lalu Prasad Yadav's similar plea will also be heard.

-Tejashwi and Lalu, the former union railway minister, have approached the high court assailing the trial court's order, which stems from alleged irregularities in the grant of operational contracts of two Indian Railway Catering and Tourism Corporation (IRCTC) hotels to a private firm.
+Former Bihar deputy chief minister Tejashwi Yadav and Lalu Yadav, the former union railway minister, have approached the high court assailing the trial court's order, which stems from alleged irregularities in the grant of operational contracts of two Indian Railway Catering and Tourism Corporation (IRCTC) hotels to a private firm.

+According to the CBI chargesheet, a conspiracy was allegedly hatched between 2004 and 2014 in pursuance of which BNR hotels of the Indian Railways, located in Puri and Ranchi, were first transferred to IRCTC and later, for its operations, maintenance and upkeep, given on lease to Sujata Hotels Private Limited, which is based in Patna, Bihar.

+The agency alleged that the tender process was rigged and manipulated and the conditions were tweaked to help Sujata Hotels, a private entity.

 Section 13 (2) deals with the punishment for criminal misconduct by a public servant, and Section 13(1)(d)(ii) and (iii) with abuse of position by a public servant to obtain favours.